 Now the current RX470/480 GPUs do indeed perform very well for the money so it will be interesting to see how well these new GPUs will be priced.
 We also believe that it will be very important that AMD don’t price themselves out of the market with these cards as that would be a real shame.

-Also don’t forget that later this year with have the AMD Vegas GPUs arriving and we hoe these should really give the green team a run for their money within the high-end GPU market share.
+Also don’t forget that later this year we have the AMD Vegas GPUs arriving and we hope these should really give the green team a run for their money within the high-end GPU market share.

 Let us know your thoughts on the new AMD RX500 GPUs below.